Image-Analysis-Hub/Pasteur-BioImage-Analysis-Course-2025/ECI/Day4.md

 The course starts a brief theoretical introduction about tracking algorithms, and is followed by a hands-on tutorial.
 For the tutorial we will use TrackMate (https://imagej.net/plugins/trackmate/), which is a somewhat popular Fiji plugin for tracking, developed in the Image Analysis Hub.

+## Preparing for the practicals

+If it is not done already, download and install a fresh Fiji: https://fiji.sc/

 For the practicals of today, we will learn how to use TrackMate with demo images.
 Please download them from here in advance: